mlziegelmeir/idsa/how-to-build-data-spaces/2-Define-Your-Use-Case.md

 # 2. Define Your Use Case

-This page is relevant for you if
-* you aim to get an overview of the current use case applications within IDSA,
+This page provides you with an overview of the current use case applications within IDSA, guides through the submission process of use cases and introduces the opportunity to look for potential implementation partners.
-* you want to submit your own use case and try to receive some inspiration and guidance,
-* you are looking for potential implementation partners.

 ## Overview
 IDS use cases show how our research applies to real life.
 They are examples and success stories that show what one can achieve by putting theory into practice.
 Therefore, defining your use case is important, since it provides the blueprints to build your success story, helps you realize the possible outcomes, stakeholders, but also requirements and needs that may be encountered.